Political positions of Tulsi Gabbard: LGBTQ+ rights

 Gabbard was a member of the House LGBT Equality Caucus, and during the 116th Congress had an 84% record in Congress for pro-LGBT legislation from the Human Rights Campaign, a group that advocates for LGBT rights.
 During the 115th Congress, she had a 100% record.
 Gabbard's position on LGBT issues has changed over the course of her lifetime.

+Opposition

 Gabbard supported her father's campaign to amend the Constitution of Hawaii to give lawmakers the power to limit marriage to same-sex couples.
 The amendment was overwhelmingly approved by voters in a referendum.
 As a Hawaii state legislator in 2004, Gabbard opposed and protested against Hawaii House Bill 1024, which would have established legal parity between same-sex couples in civil unions and married straight couples.
 The bill was defeated in the House.
 Also in 2004, Gabbard opposed a House resolution to study the demographics and needs of LGBT students saying that a study asking students questions about their sexuality would be a violation of their privacy.

+In 2020, Gabbard introduced the Protect Women in Sports Act of 2020 to the U.S. House of Representatives, which would amend Title IX to prevent students assigned male at birth from participating on girls’ sports teams.
+In a statement, Gabbard claimed that the legislation is meant to protect "Title IX’s original intent which was based on the general biological distinction between men and women athletes based on sex.”